gortadevosyan/CLIPainter/README.md

   #note, that by default,during execution the local address is under ../build/Desktop_Qt_6_7_2-Debug, hence the file location should be adjusted accortingly when relative path is used.
   ``````

+  Please note that for objects to be properly drawn and displayed it is recommended to have the sizes >= 20 for lines and >= 10 per side for other geometric objects.

 ## Known Issues